syncfusion-content/blazor-docs/blazor/common/adding-script-references.md

 # Reference scripts in Blazor Application

-This section provides information about the script isolation process and how to reference scripts from CDN, Static Web Assets and Custom resource generator (CRG) for Syncfusion&reg; Blazor Components.
+This section provides information about the script isolation process and how to reference scripts from CDN, Static Web Assets and Custom resource generator (CRG) for Syncfusion<sup style="font-size:70%">&reg;</sup> Blazor Components.

 N> The javascript interop files needs to be added to support the features that can't be implemented in native blazor.

 ## CDN Reference

-You can refer the Syncfusion&reg; Blazor scripts through the CDN resources.
+You can refer the Syncfusion<sup style="font-size:70%">&reg;</sup> Blazor scripts through the CDN resources.

 * For **Blazor Web App**, reference scripts in `~/Components/App.razor` file.
 * For **Blazor WASM App**, reference scripts in `~/wwwroot/index.html` file.
 * For **Blazor Server App**, reference scripts in `~/Pages/_Layout.cshtml` file for `.NET 6` project and in `~/Pages/_Host.cshtml` file for `.NET 7` project.

-Syncfusion&reg; Blazor components are available in CDN for each version.
-Make sure that the version in the URLs matches the version of the Syncfusion&reg; Blazor Package you are using .
+Syncfusion<sup style="font-size:70%">&reg;</sup> Blazor components are available in CDN for each version.
+Make sure that the version in the URLs matches the version of the Syncfusion<sup style="font-size:70%">&reg;</sup> Blazor Package you are using .

 <table>
 <tr>